wnfs-wg/rs-wnfs/README.md

 ##

-This crate is a Rust implementation of the primitives for creating and manipulating IPLD graphs that encode WNFS.
+This crate is a Rust implementation of the primitives for creating and manipulating IPLD graphs that encode WNFS, of which the specification can be found [here](https://github.com/wnfs-wg/spec).

 A goal of the project is to be easily compiled to WebAssembly to be used in the browsers or other environments.